≡ Menu

 1. Qualifications Got the Interview, Passion and Success Stories May Get the Job

-The resume you design and write will sell your credentials and skills, but it’s the conversation during the interview that will reveal who you indeed are as a person and as an educator.
-Even though you will be discussing your academic background and career experience, the interviewer will be grading you on your confidence and demeanor.
-That is why you must act like yourself and let your personality, ambition, and commitment shine.
+The resume you design and write will sell your credentials and skills, but the conversation during the interview will reveal who you are as a person and as an educator.
+Even though you will discuss your academic background and career experience, the interviewer will grade you on your confidence and demeanor.
+You must act like yourself and let your personality, ambition, and commitment shine.

 2. Interviewer Needs to Know Your Interested

-The only way you will seal the deal is by stating, “I want this job.”
+You will only seal the deal by stating, “I want this job.”
 If the school principal does not think you are too interested, they will not hire you or ask you for a follow-up interview.
 Showing enthusiasm and interest in the job will undoubtedly raise you above the competition.

 3. Be Honest About Other Interviews and Offers

-Even if this is the only interview you currently have lined up, do not let your interviewer know that.
-If they think other school districts are competing to hire you, your value as an educator or administrator goes up.
+Even if this is the only interview you have lined up, do not inform your interviewer.
+If they think other school districts compete to hire you, your value as an educator or administrator increases.

 There is a fine line when it comes to portraying your availability.
 Don’t devalue the opportunity to work for this particular district.
 Let the interviewer know that although you have a few other offers, this school district is your first choice, and you are ready and willing to go to work.